top of page

 • 3 min read

-Modern robotics, edge AI, and embedded vision systems are pushing traditional streaming technologies to their limits.
-When a robot carries multiple cameras and sensors, every millisecond counts—and every data stream matters.
+As real-time media applications demand lower and lower latency, modern embedded systems are pushing traditional streaming protocols to their limits.
+If a system carries multiple cameras and different sensors, every frame and every millisecond of the stream matters.

-That’s where Media over QUIC (MoQ) comes in.
+That’s where Media over QUIC (MoQ) comes in as a new approach to address this limitations.

-At RidgeRun, we are actively advancing MoQ-based streaming for embedded systems, and our latest demo showcases a real-world scenario with multi-track, low-latency video streaming plus synchronized metadata over QUIC.
+At RidgeRun, we are actively advancing MoQ-based streaming for embedded systems, and with our GstMoQ plugin, we bring MoQ streaming capabilities directly into Gstreamer pipelines.
+Our latest demo showcases a real-world scenario with multi-track, low-latency video streaming plus synchronized metadata over QUIC.

 What is Media over QUIC (MoQ) and Why Does It Matter?